 - Additionally, you likely could get by with using only four brackets, instead of eight.

-- The paint brushes are the no-name brand, basic brush just like these.
+- The paint brushes are a no-name brand, basic brush just like these.

 - Before you buy ANYTHING, scour your garage and closets for supplies.